unisonweb/unison/unison-src/new-runtime-transcripts/doc.output.md

           use Nat *
           x * x

-    Some rendering targets (like HTML) also support folded
+    Some rendering targets also support folded source:
-    source:

         type Optional a = None | Some a